AF-Girish/pid_v2/instructions.md

-# Instruction

-I will give you the steps to run Peak works on Raspberry Pi.
+# Instructions for Running Peak Works on Raspberry Pi 4

  Make sure you read all the following 16 steps before you start run.

-Before you start
+##Before you start
+### Components Table
 Core of analysis done by Peak works on Rpi   is based on  Components Table.
 You can see this from Methods->Components Mapping of Retention time   to compounds is programmed here.
 Review this table before you start.
 Make sure you have the Retention time against each compound and windows times are recorded properly.